LordDashMe/knowledge/# My Stack/Details.md

 18. Boostnote

 ### Other Skills:
-1. Configuring, managing and maintaining computer networking equipments.
-2. Computer assembling and maintenance.
+1. Computer assembling and maintenance.
-3. Troubleshooting hardware and software problems.
+2. Troubleshooting hardware and software problems.
-4. Installing and configuring the peripherals, components and drivers.
+3. Installing and configuring the peripherals, components and drivers.
-5. Installing software and application to user standards.
+4. Installing software and application to user standards.